Walter E. Truemper: Biography

+Awards and decorations

 Medal of Honor citation

 Truemper's official Medal of Honor citation reads:

 For conspicuous gallantry and intrepidity at risk of life above and beyond the call of duty in action against the enemy in connection with a bombing mission over enemy-occupied Europe on 20 February 1944.
 The aircraft on which 2d Lt.
 Truemper was serving as navigator was attacked by a squadron of enemy fighters with the result that the co-pilot was killed outright, the pilot wounded and rendered unconscious, the radio operator wounded and the plane severely damaged.
 Nevertheless, 2d Lt.
 Truemper and other members of the crew managed to right the plane and fly it back to their home station, where they contacted the control tower and reported the situation.
 2d Lt.
 Truemper and the flight engineer volunteered to attempt to land the plane.
 Other members of the crew were ordered to jump, leaving 2d Lt.
 Truemper and the engineer aboard.
 After observing the distressed aircraft from another plane, 2d Lt.
 Truemper's commanding officer decided the damaged plane could not be landed by the inexperienced crew and ordered them to abandon it and parachute to safety.
 Demonstrating unsurpassed courage and heroism, 2d Lt.
 Truemper and the engineer replied that the pilot was still alive but could not be moved and that they would not desert him.
 They were then told to attempt a landing.
 After two unsuccessful efforts their plane crashed into an open field in a third attempt to land.
 2d Lt.
 Truemper, the engineer, and the wounded pilot were killed.